Sweet-and-spicy ginger syrup plus tart cranberry juice and bubbles. You can serve this ginger cranberry fizz with our without a splash of booze.

 - 1 1/2 ounces light rum or white whiskey

-- rosemary stem and a few frozen cranberries, for garnish (optional)
+- rosemary sprig and a few frozen cranberries – for garnish, optional

 - Garnish, and serve!